 Below are two examples of our human services workforce projects:

 A statewide study of Iowa’s family support workforce is currently underway which seeks to gain a greater understanding of the family support workforce and its organizational contexts, to assess changes in the workforce and the impact of supervision training, and to measure the relationship between workforce issues and family support outcomes.
 The overall goal of the study, funded by the Iowa Department of Public Health, is to strengthen the workforce and improve the quality of family support services.
 Research utilizes survey data from family support providers in direct service, supervisory, and administrative roles across the state to create a profile of the state workforce.

 Family Support Supervisor Certification Training

 This comprehensive eight day curriculum focuses on developing and maintaining a qualified and productive family support supervisory practice, developing human resources through supervision, oversight and development of worker competence and the quality of service delivery in supervision of family support practice, leadership skills for family support supervisors, and the supervisor’s role in managing stress and safety.
-Currently the eight day training has been blended to reduce in-person training days to four, with the remaining material presented in online recordings utilizing the University of Iowa’s ICON (Iowa Courses Online) platform, and live webinars using the Adobe Connect platform, thus reducing travel costs and time away from work.
+Currently the eight day training has been blended to reduce in-person training days to four, with the remaining material presented in online recordings utilizing the University of Iowa’s ICON (Iowa Courses Online) platform, and live webinars using the Zoom platform, thus reducing travel costs and time away from work.